DioxusLabs/docsite/docs-src/0.6/src/guide/deploy.md

 ## Building a Dockerfile

 Some deploy providers have prebuilt solutions for various runtimes.
-For example, many providers have dedicated NodeJS and Python runtimes that you need to consider when building your app.
+For example, some have dedicated NodeJS and Python runtimes with strict requirements.

 With Rust apps, there generally isn't a prebuilt "pack" to target.
 In these cases, we need to write a simple Dockerfile which compiles and starts our apps.

 Our Dockerfile will have three phases.
 The first phase downloads and caches dependencies so incremental builds stay fast:

 ```dockerfile
 FROM rust:1 AS chef